 The reasons are one or more of the following:

-In the picture above, you can see how a hosting review affiliate website is making their content to 36 more countries to get more readers and increase their affiliate marketing revenue.
+The picture above shows how a hosting review affiliate website makes its content to 36 more countries to get more readers and increase its affiliate marketing revenue.

 You may now wonder how you can reach speakers of other languages with your WordPress website.
-Well, a WordPress translation plugin can be a great place to start, and I will show you how.
+A WordPress translation plugin can be a great place to start, and I will show you how.

 How to choose the Right WP Translator Plugin